NickMc48/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
-My final project proposal is a Deficiency Reporting (DR) System run by smart contracts on a blockchain.
+My final project proposal is a Discrepancy Reporting (DR) System run by smart contracts on a blockchain.

 This will be a chain with priviliged access as items with a DR against them are likely at least Critical Unclassified Information.